 - Deficiency: 25(OH)D lab result ≤ 20 ng/ml

 Again, for the sake of your health, you don't want to toy with those last two categories of vitamin D inadequacy.
-Sufficiency is the goal, and not just for a few months (i.e., don't yo-yo with vitamin D adequacy) but for life.
+Sufficiency is the goal—for life.
+You don't want to yo-yo with vitamin D adequacy.

 First, the need.
 Then, the solution.

 Of course, deciding you need a supplement is Step 1.
 Then comes the actual supplement.
-Leveraging the full benefits of this wonderful micronutrient is wholly dependent on us taking:*
+Leveraging the full benefits of this wonderful micronutrient is wholly dependent on taking it consistently:*

 - The correct form: Vitamin D3 is two to three times more effective than vitamin D2.